-If one or both parties in family relationship considers that their relationship has irretrievably broken down, then thoughts will eventually turn to the practical implications of a divorce, even maybe a divorce with cross-border assets issue.
+If one or both parties in a family relationship considers that their relationship has irretrievably broken, then considerations will eventually turn to divorce.

 with cross-border assets

 For immigrants, divorce may be associated with a split of assets or relocation between countries.
 If either the party or assets are located in different countries, The application of the law in one country may not be effective.

 Divorcing with international assets is a complex and highly specialised area.
 It takes bespoke fact-specific legal advice at the earliest opportunity for the best resolution.

 Where to Get Divorced When You Have Cross-border Assets?

 When beginning a divorce, you don’t necessarily need to seek a divorce in the country where you are residing.
 There is often a choice of countries which would accept your application for divorce.